lucidrains/gateloop-transformer/README.md

 Update 8: Directly projecting to `kv` with one projection for the max-heads setting (instead of keys and values separately followed by element-wise multiplication) yields similar results

+Update 9: <a href="https://api.wandb.ai/links/lucidrains/do1i9rx0">Head to head to 20k</a>, just to make sure Gateloop doesn't get exceeded later on

 ### Install

 ```bash